Chapel of Russia's Resurrection: Devotions

 The group, consisting entirely of women, dress as nuns when giving services to pray for Putin in a three-story brick building called the Chapel of Russia's Resurrection.
 They have put a picture of him, said to have appeared miraculously one day, together with traditional Russian Orthodox figures.
 At the services, they also sing patriotic Russian songs, as well as the children's song "May There Always Be Sunshine".

 Reactions

 The Russian government is aware of the sect, and Putin's press agent Dmitry Peskov has stated that "it is impressive that [the sect] think so highly of [Putin's] work."
-Although he notes that the group has not broken any laws, he reminds them that one of the commandments in the Bible is that "thou shalt not worship false idols".
+Although he notes that the group has not broken any laws, he reminds them that one of the commandments in the Bible is: "thou shalt not worship false idols" (Exodus 20:3).
 The sect has arisen amid a personality cult centered on Putin, which includes popular songs, and nightclub parties.

 Father Alexei, a local Russian Orthodox priest, has denounced the sect as a mix of "Orthodoxy, Catholicism, the occult, Buddhism and political information."
 A neighbour of Mother Fotina's has opined that the sect was started to keep the Federal Security Service from investigating its founder.